ravikant-diwakar/React-Notes/README.md

   ```

 #### What is JSX?
-- JSX is a syntax extension of JavaScript that looks similar to HTML.
+- JSX (JavaScript XML)is a syntax extension of JavaScript that looks similar to HTML.
 - It allows us to write HTML elements in JavaScript and place them in the DOM.
 - Each JSX element is converted to a `React.createElement` function call.